imakshathagowda/imakshathagowda/README.md

 # 👋 Hey, I’m Akshatha K

 Welcome to my GitHub!
-I'm a **Cybersecurity Engineer** with 2.6 years of experience in secure software development, open-source vulnerability management, and enterprise risk mitigation.
-I specialize in integrating security seamlessly into development workflows — from code to deployment.
+I'm a **Cybersecurity Enthusiast** with 2.6 years of experience in secure software development, open-source vulnerability management, and enterprise risk mitigation.
+I specialize in integrating security seamlessly into development workflows — from code to deployment. also a passionate learner and hands-on cybersecurity practitioner with a growing collection of practical projects in offensive security, vulnerability assessment, malware analysis, and incident response.

 ## 🛡️ About Me